-- Be able to select a region of interest on any planetary surface and identify and locate all the relevant data available to address some scientific problem. - Select an appropriate map projection and produce gridded data products. - Produce higher-order products such as stereo Digital Terrain Models. - Produce representations of data such as maps, perspective views etc.... using a variety of tools such as QGIS, GMT etc....
+- Be able to select a region of interest on any planetary surface and identify and locate all the relevant data available to address some scientific problem. - Select an appropriate map projection and produce gridded data products.

+- Produce higher-order products such as stereo Digital Terrain Models. - Produce representations of data such as maps, perspective views etc.... using a variety of tools such as QGIS, GMT etc....

-Course credit: There will be no final or mid-term exam in this course, students get credit for homeworks, class presentations, and weekly labs.
+Course credit: There will be no final or mid-term exam in this course, students get credit for homework, class presentations, and weekly labs.
 You are encouraged to discuss approaches to solving any assignments with each other; however, all work submitted must be your own.
 You cannot share computer code or the end result of any data processing exercises.

 - Homeworks that recap the theory covered in lectures will be assigned throughout the semester.
 Late homework receives half credit and homework submitted a week or more after the due date receives no credit.
 If you are unable to complete a homework assignment on time (and have a good reason) you must come talk to me before the due date to avoid losing credit. - Class presentations for each student will occur at least twice during the semester (exact frequency depends on enrollment).
 In these presentations, you will describe case studies of planetary instruments relevant to the previous week's lectures.
 Capabilities and limitations of the instrument will be described along with what data it produced and its major findings. - Lab sessions on data processing and visualization will occur weekly and lead to the completion of several discrete assignments over the course of the semester.
-The labs are a time for us to demo software capabilities and resolve difficulties - the lab projects themselves will take longer than 2hrs/week to complete.
+The labs are a time for us to demo software capabilities and resolve difficulties the lab projects themselves will take longer than 2hrs/week to complete.

-Course components are weighted by: Class Presentations Homeworks and Lab Assignments 25% 75% Grades are assigned according to the following scale.
-I don't rescale grades to ensure that any particular statistical distribution is met.
-90-100% A 75-89% B 60-74% C 50-59% D 0-49% E
+Course components are weighted by: Class Presentations 20%

+Homeworks and Lab Assignments 75%

+Class engagement 5%

+90-100% A

+Grades are assigned acc 75-89% B

+grades to ensure that any 60-74% C

+grades to ensure that any 50-59% D

+0-49% E